 Important: You cannot serve the papers yourself.
 They must be served by a neutral third party over the age of 18, or formally via certified mail if allowed by the court.

-While WCSSC provides estimates, complex cases often require a professional.
+While WSCSS provides estimates, complex cases often require a professional.
 We recommend consulting a licensed Washington State family law attorney.

 Contact Editorial Team